Rajan-sust/BanglaInLatex/README.md

 ### Changing Compiler from Overleaf
 * Sometimes for certain languages, classes and packages it may be necessary to use a different compiler like xelatex than the default pdflatex.
-We have to set XeLatex instead of PdfLatex for using fontspec package.</br>
+We have to set XeLatex instead of PdfLatex for writing Bangla</br>

 	* To change the compiler, simply click into the left hand menu </br>
 	![First Image](/images/first.png)